BenjaminWFox/website-2020/content/published/tech/nextjs-setup-config-testing-linting-absolute-imports.md

 category: "tech"
 ---

-# Next.js Setup & Config for Testing, Linting, and Absolute Imports

-A comprehensive step-by-step guide to configuring Jest, React Testing Library, ESLint, and Path Aliases in a Next.js project.

 ![](https://cdn-images-1.medium.com/max/8064/1*dwiW-wU9A2rPh55jiRHXoQ.jpeg)

 Next.js is amazing when it comes to installing, learning the framework, and jumping into the code.
 Its superb documentation & zero-config philosophy make this possible, and not having to think about configuration is wonderful…right up to the point when you want to add some additional configuration.